pita5/TextSecure-iOS/README.md

 - Decompress and copy them in the `Libraries/src/` folder.
 - Run the bash script called `build-libssl.sh` from within `Libraries/`.
 It will build the necessary dependencies (may take a bit but go get a cup of coffee) and you should be ready to go.

 4) Open the `TextSecureiOS.xcworkspace` in Xcode.
-Note that for cocoapods to work well always open the workspace and not the  Build and Run!
+Note that for CocoaPods to work properly it is very important to always open the workspace and not the `.xcodeproj` file.
+Build and Run and you are ready to go!

 ## Documentation